WendellFortDeJesus/WendellFortDeJesus/README.md

+## Personal Project

+* PatronPoint is an integrated digital solution for tracking library occupancy,
+* managing visitor identities, and generating institutional analytics.
+* It streamlines the entry process using physical hardware (RF-ID) and digital authentication (SSO).

 # About Me

 I am an Information Technology student with a strong interest in **software development** and **problem-solving**.
 I am passionate about creating interactive and user-friendly web applications and am eager to gain real-world experience and continuously grow as a developer.